Battle of Waynesboro, Virginia: Battle

 At 3:30 pm, the signal to attack was given.
 A section of Custer's horse artillery rolled into action and engaged the attention of the Confederates.
 Minutes later, Pennington's flanking force, led by the 2nd Ohio, dismounted and armed with Spencer carbines, rushed out of the woods and rolled up the startled Confederates' left flank.
 Just as the Confederates were reforming to face this new threat, Wells' and Capehart's brigades rushed the Confederate center.
 In a matter of minutes (one historian stated that the Confederates fired a single volley), Early's army was thrown into panic.

 Jedediah Hotchkiss, Early's (and formerly "Stonewall" Jackson's) topographical engineer called the rout, "one of the most terrible panics and stampedes I have ever seen."
 The Confederates' only routes of escape over the South River, the railroad bridge and the footbridge, quickly became jam-packed with fleeing men and ordnance; hundreds of Confederates were captured as they tried to flee across the river.

 Confederate Colonel William Harman was killed in action; surrounded by five Federal troopers, Harman refused their entreaties to surrender and was killed.
 Dr. Hunter McGuire of Early's staff was captured after he was dismounted while attempting to jump his horse over a rail fence; a Federal trooper was preparing to gun McGuire down when the doctor gave the Masonic sign of distress, which was recognized by a Union officer who intervened on McGuire's behalf and ordered the doctor not to be harmed, though he was taken prisoner.

-Early himself, with about a fifteen of his staff, escaped through Rockfish Gap.
+Early himself, along with some of his staff, managed to escape.
 His entire army was captured or scattered across the countryside, never again to form an effective fighting force.